-a.
-This administration's own most recent Country Report on Terrorism found that "there was no credible evidence indicating that international terrorist groups have established bases in Mexico, worked with Mexican drug cartels, or sent operatives via Mexico into the United States."
+- a.
+This administration's own most recent Country Report on Terrorism, released only five months ago, found that "there was no credible evidence indicating that international terrorist groups have established bases in Mexico, worked with Mexican drug cartels, or sent operatives via Mexico into the United States."
 Since 1975, there has been only one reported incident in which immigrants who had crossed the southern border illegally attempted to commit a terrorist act.
-That incident occurred more https://www.cbp.gov/newsroom/stats/sw-border-migration (last visited Aug.
-9, 2019).
+That incident occurred more than twelve years ago, and involved three brothers from Macedonia who had been brought into the United States as children more than twenty years earlier. - b.
+Although the White House has claimed, as an argument favoring a wall at the southern border, that almost 4,000 known or suspected terrorists were intercepted at the southern border in a single year, this assertion has since been

-8 U.S. Dep't of State, Country Reports on Terrorism 2017, at 205 (Sept.
+&lt;sup>8 U.S. Dep't of State, Country Reports on Terrorism 2017, at 205 (Sept.
 2018).